rhel-labs/learn-katacoda/networking-basics/step4.md

 rtt min/avg/max/mdev = 0.078/0.081/0.084/0.007 ms
 </pre>

-The final step is to learn how to configure the DNS server addresses and hostname for the connection.
+The final step is to learn how to configure the DNS server addresses for the connection.